List of Shortland Street characters introduced in 2006: Justin Salt

 Justin Salt, played by Heath Jones, made his first appearance on 14 July 2006, departing later that month.
 He'd return again in early 2017, before returning from 4 to 11 December 2007.

-Justin works as a surgeon for Justine Jones at Shortland Street Hospital.
-Libby Jeffries is drunk and working late on a report when Justin walks in.
-He tries to rape her.
-Justin then became a cocky antagonist who irritated Claire Solomon and Libby Jeffries.
+Justin's first appearance was as a locum hired by Huia Samuels (Nicola Kawana).
+After a brief flirtation, he and Libby Jeffries (Fleur Saville) would go to a party.
+After escorting her home, Justin would try to force himself on her before being physically removed from the premises by Ant Richards (Michael Morris).
+Justin would return early in 2007 as a surgeon working under Justine Jones (Lucy Wigmore) and began to harass Claire Solomon (Emily Robins).
 One night at The IV, when he goes too far, troubled amnesiac and barman Kieran Mitchell intervenes, revealing a dormant volatile nature.
 The violence escalates when Kieran convinces Claire to assist him in kidnapping Justin to teach him a lesson.
 They bring him to a garden shed behind their home and under duress he repents for his behaviour.
 He was later discovered by Jay Copeland bound in the trunk of a car.

-Originally a character brought in to expose the dark and unpredictable nature of Kieran, he later developed into a prime suspect for Claire's murder investigation.
-It seems apparent that he recognizes Claire's voice from the night of the kidnapping, and he comments at one point that her perfume smells familiar to him too.
-His initials, J. S. appeared in Claire's diary as well as his lighter turning up in her bag the morning she was found dead.
+Justin would again leave swearing revenge on Kieran and Claire.
+He wouldn't get the chance however as Claire would be the first victim of Joey Henderson (Johnny Barker), the serial killer known as the Ferndale Strangler.

 Justin returned towards the end of 2007 in order to clear up the Surgical Waiting Lists in time for Christmas.
 After being robbed by Harmony O' Neill (Hetty Gaskett-Hahn) and attempting to attack her at the end of a night shift and threatening to expose Kieran for his previous actions, Justin became a suspect in the case of the Ferndale Strangler.

 While being found incapable of being the Strangler, the arrogant surgeon was framed after a falling out with old medical school associate Gavin Capper (Tim Schijf), to which he retaliated by reporting Gavin for the rape of a woman named Denise Roycroft while they were at Medical School together.
 Justin was last seen with Gavin being escorted from the building, Gavin arrested for rape, Justin being an accessory to the fact.